Mark Mellman

-Mark Mellman is a Democratic pollster and political consultant.
-He formed the group Democratic Majority for Israel in 2019.
+Mark Mellman is an American pollster and political consultant.
+He is the founder of The Mellman Group, a polling and opinion research firm.
+In 2019, he formed the Democratic Majority for Israel (DMFI), a Democratic Party-aligned organization that supports pro-Israel candidates.
+Mellman formerly served as president of the American Association of Political Consultants.

-Work
+Education

+Mellman graduated from Princeton University, graduating in 1978.
+He later attended Yale University to pursue his graduate studies.

+Career

-Mellman began work in politics during his Yale graduate studies.
-Mellman worked on Connecticut congressional candidate Bruce Morrison's 1981 campaign, which Morrison went on to win.
-Following this, Mellman formed a group called Information Associates in Washington, D.C., and the group was incorporated in 1986 as The Mellman Group.
+While at Yale in 1981, Mellman was hired by Bruce Morrison, a candidate for Connecticut's 3rd congressional district in the 1982 election; though Morrison was considered an underdog candidate at the time of the election, he ultimately won the race by a narrow margin.
+Following this, Mellman formed Information Associates in Washington, D.C.; in 1986, the group was incorporated as The Mellman Group.

-Mellman's The Mellman Group had the Kerry presidential campaign as a client, a race Kerry ultimately lost.
+In 2004, John Kerry's presidential campaign was an early Mellman Group client, a race Kerry ultimately lost.
 Speaking after the election, Mellman says he foresaw the outcome of the Swiftboat campaign against Kerry.
-As the campaign grew, with advertising and coverage heavy on right-wing media such as Fox News and the Drudge Report, Mellman says he observed an impact in the polls, a tide turning against Kerry.
+As the campaign grew, with advertising and coverage heavy on right-wing media such as Fox News and the Drudge Report, Mellman says he saw in the polls a tide turning against Kerry.

-In January 2019 Mellman and other Democratic strategists started the group Democratic Majority for Israel, a group whose mission is to promote pro-Israel candidates among Democrats, especially in primary elections.
+As of 2016, Mellman was president of the American Association of Political Consultants.
+In January 2019, Mellman and other Democratic strategists started Democratic Majority for Israel, a group whose mission is to promote pro-Israel candidates among Democrats, especially in primary elections.

-Mellman is a regular participant at AIPAC conferences, for example speaking at an AIPAC event in late 2019 in Columbus alongside Neil Newhouse and working directly for AIPAC in the past.
-In 2015 Mellman consulted for a $25 million advertising campaign for the AIPAC-funded group Nuclear Free Iran.
+Mellman regularly participates in AIPAC conferences, for example speaking at a 2019 AIPAC event in Columbus alongside Neil Newhouse and working directly for AIPAC in the past.
+In 2015, Mellman consulted for a $25 million advertising campaign for the AIPAC-funded group Nuclear Free Iran.
 Based on the premise that increased exposure to details of the deal would lead most Americans to oppose it, Mellman's campaign recommendations aimed to disrupt the Iran nuclear agreement by increasing public skepticism.
 Mellman's firm received a quarter million dollars for its work.
 Mellman has consulted for other Jewish and pro-Israel organizations as well.

-As of 2016, Mellman was president of the American Association of Political Consultants.

 Since Yair Lapid entered politics, Mellman acted as a senior strategist for him.
 He describes his relationship Lapid and Yesh Atid as differing from his other clients.
 He notes that this relationship goes back very far, with Mellman helping decide the name of the party.